Swiss investigators believe sparkling candles atop wine bottles ignited fatal bar fire

 CRANS-MONTANA, Switzerland (AP) — Investigators said Friday that they believe sparkling candles atop Champagne bottles ignited the fatal fire at a Swiss ski resort when they came too close to the ceiling of a bar crowded with New Year's Eve revelers.

-Authorities planned to look into whether the material on the ceiling that was designed to muffle sound conformed with regulations.
+Authorities planned to look into whether the sound-dampening material on the ceiling conformed with regulations and whether sparklers were permitted for use in the bar.

 The candles, which give off a stream of upward-shooting sparks, were the same type that is commonly available for parties, officials said.

-Forty people were killed and another 119 injured in the blaze as it ripped through the busy Le Constellation bar at the ski resort of Crans-Montana, authorities said.
+Forty people were killed and another 119 injured in the blaze early Thursday as it ripped through the busy Le Constellation bar at the ski resort of Crans-Montana, authorities said.
+It was one of the worst tragedies in Switzerland’s history.

+Officials said they would also look at other safety measures on the premises, including fire extinguishers and escape routes.

+Beatrice Pilloud, the attorney general for the Valais region, warned of possible prosecutions if any criminal liability is found.

 An evening of celebration turns tragic